ChristianGoueguel/specProc/README.md

 <img src="man/figures/README-unnamed-chunk-19-1.png" width="90%" height="90%" />

-We can statistically compare (p-value) the results obtained with a Gaussian profile with those obtained with a Voigt profile, to decide which of these profiles gives the best estimate of FWHM of the spectral line.
+We can statistically compare (p-value) the results obtained with the Gaussian profile with those obtained with the pseudo-Voigt profile, to decide which of these lineshape functions gives the best estimate of FWHM of the spectral line.
 Or we can calculate the *k* parameter which describes the “Gaussness” or “Lorentzness” of a Voigt profile.
 A value of 0 means a pure Lorentzian profile and of 1 means a pure Gaussian profile. *k* is given by the following expression:

 <p align="center">
 <img src="images/MixingParam-01.png" width="129"/>